ota-meshi/eslint-plugin-astro/docs/rules/no-unused-css-selector.md

 > disallow selectors defined in `style` tag that don't use in HTML

 - :exclamation: <badge text="This rule has not been released yet." vertical="middle" type="error"> **_This rule has not been released yet._** </badge>
-- :gear: This rule is included in `"plugin:astro/recommended"`.

 ## :book: Rule Details